Frequently Asked Questions (FAQs)

 1. What is the application process?

 Our first round begins in January 2018.
-ALL student teams (from undergraduate to post-doc) with sustainable, scalable, and user-centered innovations in global public health are invited to register for the competition.
-Teams will be asked to submit a short application online between January 25-31st to register for the competition.
+ALL student teams (from undergraduate to post-doc) with sustainable, scalable, and user-centered innovations in global public health are invited to register for the competition by submitting a short application providing their team information and an overview of the project details (see details in Q8).

-In early February 2018, 40 teams will be invited to participate in Second Round Applications.
-Teams will be invited to submit a fuller proposal and a short slide deck or video.
-Teams will have 3 weeks to submit these materials.
+In early February 2018, semi-finalist teams will be invited to participate in Second Round Applications.
+During this round, teams will be invited to submit their complete proposal with a short slide deck or video describing their innovation and business strategy in more detail.
+Teams will have three weeks to submit these materials.
 The submissions will be reviewed by an elite Bay Area Global Health Innovation committee made up of individuals from the Bay Area Global Health community, including leaders from nonprofits, industry, venture capital firms, and our world-class universities.

 Finalist teams will be selected to participate in the final pitch event of the Bay Area Global Health Innovation Challenge, slated for late May 2018 (date TBD) in San Francisco.
 On the day of the event, there will also be workshops, networking events, and terrific opportunities to engage with many members of the Bay Area global health innovation community.
 Both before and after the Challenge, finalist teams will have the option of participating in team mentorship and development activities with global health leaders and experts.